Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Related Work

 \subsection{Training 3D Convolution Neural Networks}

-A multitude of research efforts have been directed towards 3D CNNs in the field of natural images, especially for the spatio-temporal analysis of videos.
-The main idea is to introduce a third convolution dimension ($k\times k\times k$) to capture the temporal dependencies for video applications such as action recognition~\cite{ref:inflation}.
-The training of 3D CNN models usually relies on large-scale video datasets, e.g., Kinetics-700~\cite{ref:kinetics} with 750k video clips, Moments in Time~\cite{ref:moments} with 1M short videos.
+A multitude of research {effort} has been directed toward 3D CNNs in the field of natural images, especially for the spatiotemporal analysis of videos.
+The main idea is to introduce a third convolution dimension ($k\times k\times k$) to capture the temporal dependencies for video applications such as action recognition~\citep{ref:inflation}.
+The training of 3D CNN models usually relies on large-scale video datasets, e.g., Kinetics-700~\citep{ref:kinetics} with 750k video clips, Moments in Time~\citep{ref:moments} with 1 {million} short videos.
 However, due to the high annotation costs, patient consent issues, and expert annotation challenges, creating 3D medical image datasets of similar scale is not feasible.
-As a result, training 3D medical models from scratch is challenging.
+As a result, training 3D medical models is challenging.

-Using degenerated 2D spatial information, another line of work contributes to the initialization of 3D convolution weights by utilizing beneficial priors.
-As an example, \cite{ref:inflation} proposes an inflation strategy to stack 2D weights for the 3D weights initialization.
+Using degenerated 2D spatial information, another line of work contributes to initializing 3D convolution weights by utilizing beneficial priors.
+For example, \cite{ref:inflation} {proposed} an inflation strategy to stack 2D weights for the 3D weights initialization.
 The video vision Transformer is trained using the central frame initialization strategy in \cite{ref:vivit}.
 To our knowledge, no similar initialization technique has been explored in 3D medical GANs.
-On one hand, the third dimension in video analysis corresponds to temporally varying frames, while the third dimension in medical images describes 3D anatomical structure.
-On the other hand, the interplay between the discriminator and generator makes training process more complex than that of classification models.
-In this paper, we consider both the 3D anatomical structure and the interplay between the discriminator and the generator to facilitate the 3D GANs training and architecture design.
+On the one hand, the third dimension in video analysis corresponds to temporally varying frames, while the third dimension in medical images describes the 3D anatomical structure.
+On the other hand, the interplay between the discriminator and generator makes the training process more complex than that of classification models.
+In this paper, we consider both the 3D anatomical structure and the interplay between the discriminator and the generator to facilitate the {3D GAN} training and architecture design.